Tensor Train for Global Optimization Problems in Robotics: Related work

 \subsection{Optimization in Robotics}

 Many problems in robotics are formulated as optimization problems.
 For example, recent work in motion planning relies on trajectory optimization to plan the robot motion (e.g., CHOMP~\citep{Ratliff2009}, STOMP~\citep{kalakrishnan2011stomp}, TrajOpt~\citep{schulman2014motion}, GPMP~\citep{mukadam2018continuous}).
 Inverse kinematics for high dimensional robots is usually formulated as nonlinear least squares optimization~\citep{sugihara2011solvability} or Quadratic Programming (QP)~\citep{escande2010fast}.
-In control, optimization-based controllers take the form of Task Space Inverse Dynamics (TSID) controller formulated as QP problem~\citep{del2016robustness}, or finite horizon optimal control~\citep{mastalli2020, kleff2021high}.
 The optimization framework offers a convenient way to transfer the high-level requirement (e.g., energy efficiency, maintaining orientation) to cost functions or constraints.
 Furthermore, the availability of off-the-shelf optimization solvers and tools for automatic gradient computations allow researchers to focus more on the problem formulation.

 However, most of the solvers used in robotics are local optimizers whose performance depend highly on the initialization, especially since most robotics problems are highly non-convex.
 Even state-of-the-art solvers such as TrajOpt can fail on a simple problem with poor initialization~\citep{lembono2019}.
 The initialization determines both the convergence speed, the solution quality, and the success rate of the solver.
 This motivates further research on how to predict good initialization for a given optimization problem.